High Pressure Injection Molding

 Material Shear Heat Impact Evaluation

-The shear heat generated during injection molding can cause material degradation.
+The sheer heat generated during injection molding can cause material degradation.
 It is critical to control the melt temperature, typically between 200°C to 320°C for most engineering plastics, to prevent excessive shear.
 Using viscosity-reducing additives or reducing injection speed can help mitigate the negative impact of shear heat on the material.

 Thermal Balance and Cooling Channel Design